Conflict: Week 3 of Re-visioning Your Story

 - Your character does not care deeply about the outcome of this act.

-- There are no consequences to what your character does.
+- There are no consequences to your character’s actopms.

 - There is no doubt as to whether the character will get what he wants.

-- What the character wants or needs in this scene is not consistent with her overall story goal.
+- What the character wants or needs is not consistent with her overall story goal.

 To Sharpen the Knife of Conflict